olimpias/cemturker.github.io/posts/interface_nil_check_issue.md

-## Interface Nil Check Issue in GO
+## Interface Nil Check Issue in Go

-I have been programming in Go for 4 years and recently I came across with an interesting problem.
+_29 November 2020_

 My interface nil check was not working even the interface was nil.
-It took some time for me to understand underlying issue, and it turns out that when you return a struct pointer as a nil from a method, it does not actual nil for an interface value assignment even struct implements all methods of the interface
+It took some time for me to understand underlying issue, and it turns out that when you return a struct pointer as a nil from a method, it does not actual nil for an interface value assignment even the struct implements all methods of the interface

 **Here example:**